Powerful quake rocks Turkey and Syria, kills more than 2,300

 This story has been updated to correct the spelling of the journalism student’s name to Muhammet Fatih Yavuz.

-Fraser reported from Ankara, Turkey.
-Associated Press writers Bassem Mroue and Kareem Chehayeb in Beirut and Kim Tong-hyung in Seoul, South Korea, contributed to this report.
+Alsayed reported from Azmarin, Syria, while Fraser reported from Ankara, Turkey.
+Associated Press writers Zeynep Bilginsoy in Istanbul, Bassem Mroue and Kareem Chehayeb in Beirut, and Kim Tong-hyung in Seoul, South Korea, contributed to this report.

 Credit: Uncredited